arracinim/Sewers-Rover/README.md

 # App Services
-In accordance with epm's security and infrastructure policies, the sewerage system anomaly detection service was mounted in the AZURE cloud and deployed for use at the url:
+In accordance with epm's security and infrastructure policies, the sewerage system anomaly detection service was mounted in the AZURE and Google cloud and deployed for use at the url:

 GCP LINK